AwayFromKane/AwayFromKane/README.md

 - 👋 Hi, I’m @AwayFromKane
-- 👀 I’m interested in FiveM Development
+- 👀 FiveM Development
-- 📫 How to reach me Discord: AwayFromKane#0001
+- 📫 Discord: AwayFromKane#0001

+- Want a custom script made cheap?
+DM me.

 <!---
 AwayFromKane/AwayFromKane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.